Food Database

 Nutrition label input

-For packaged foods, switch to label input mode by clicking the "From label" toggle in the nutrition section.
+Switch to From Label mode using the tab switcher in the nutrients section.
 This mode matches what you see on a food package:

 - Enter the serving size in grams (as printed on the label)